-Infinity College does not have a policy or procedure that encourages professional counselors; if and when the counselor deems it appropriate, to inform the person being counseled of any procedures to report crime on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
-Generally, when counselors do not have the permission of the victim, they can only report the occurrence of a number/statistic to the law enforcement authority.
+Infinity College does not have a policy or procedure that encourages professional counselors; when the counselor deems it appropriate, to inform the person being counseled of any procedures to report crime on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+When counselors do not have the permission of the victim, they can only report the occurrence of a number/statistic to the law enforcement authority.